 • 1/4 tsp Black Pepper

-• Prep Cabbage: Peel outer layer of cabbage if damaged, then slice into quarters.
-Use your knife to slice out the firm cores from those quarters, then finely slice the cabbage into long shards.
+• Prep Cabbage: Peel the outer layer of cabbage if damaged, then slice into quarters.
+Use your knife to slice out the firm cores from those quarters, then very thinly slice the cabbage.
 Place in a large mixing bowl.

 • Prep Carrot/Apple: Shred two carrots and two peeled/cored apples on a box grater.
-Place everything onto a thin cloth or tea towel, then twist into a ball and squeeze out the moisture.
-Place in with the cabbage alongside the diced spring onion.
+Place the carrot onto a thin cloth or tea towel, then twist it into a ball and squeeze out the moisture.
+Place in with the cabbage alongside the diced spring onion and grated apple.
+You can also just squeeze the carrot over the sink if you'd prefer.

-• Apple Slaw: Pour over dressing and use salad toss to combine everything.
+• Apple Slaw: Pour the dressing over and use salad toss to combine everything.
 Cover in the fridge for at least an hour before serving (helps develop the flavours).

 b) Salt – Salt is what draws the moisture out of the apple/veg, so I use this sparingly in the first instance so it doesn’t end up soupy.
 You can adjust to taste just before serving.